ZenonEl/TelegramMediaRelayBot/docs/documentation/en/torcontrol.md

 The bot supports automatic IP address rotation via Tor.
 This is useful if you want to avoid blocks or maintain anonymity.

 - **TorChangingChainInterval**: Specifies the interval (in minutes) at which the bot will change its IP address.
 For example, a value of `5` means the IP will change every 5 minutes.

+> Tip: if you changed `TorChangingChainInterval` and don’t want to wait for the next tick,
+> temporarily disable Tor (`Enabled: false`), save, then enable it back (`Enabled: true`).
+> The timer will restart immediately with the new value.

 ---